Thriving in a Health Attention Economy: Health from First Principles

 Six: Client-Led Agency Over Practitioner-Dependent Plans

-Now contrast a version that builds agency in from the start.
-Remove these foods and notice how you feel.
-Energy, digestion, mental clarity—these are your measures.
+Contrast that with agency built in from the start.
+A client begins an elimination diet.
+Instead of “follow this for six weeks and we’ll reassess,” the framing is: remove these foods and notice how you feel.
+Energy, digestion, mental clarity are your measures.
 After a few weeks, test one food.
 If your body reacts, you’ll know.
 Bloating, fatigue, brain fog, mood shift.
 That’s the data.
 You decide what stays out and what returns.

 Months later, the client experiments on their own.
 Cheese causes no issue; milk still does.
 Morning works, evening doesn’t.
 They are not asking permission.
 They are reading signals.
 The practitioner taught the method, then stepped back.
 Capacity returned.

-The same pattern appears with Heart Rate Variability (HRV) biofeedback for stress resilience.
+Heart Rate Variability (HRV) biofeedback follows the same arc.
 At first, guidance helps: breathing rate, duration, what to watch for.
 Over time, the client recognizes the calm state without checking a device.
 They adjust breathing or workload based on what they feel.
 The tool taught awareness, then withdrew.

 Others stay dependent.
 They keep booking sessions because they doubt their own sensing.
 The practitioner becomes the authority on calm, even though only the client can feel it.
-Dependency replaces capacity.
+The relationship that should have become occasional becomes structural.

 Seven: Presence Over Teaching-as-Default